 Subsection (c)(2) addresses a related problem and that is the situation where neither the claimant, nor a defendant who seeks to file a third-party complaint, can obtain jurisdiction over someone who is responsible for all or part of the harm for which the claimant has sued the defendant.
 In this situation, presumably the trial would proceed against those who are amenable to process and their responsibility would be adjudicated.
 However, it is possible again, as explained above, for a defendant or defendants to be adjudged liable for more than the defendant or defendants caused.
-This so because the fault of a nonparty is not considered in a case governed by this Act.
+This is so because the fault of a nonparty is not considered in a case governed by this Act.
 Therefore, any defendant in that situation should have a right to seek contribution or indemnity against any other person whose responsibility for the injury or harm was not determined in the proceeding against the defendant.
-Of course, the defendant would have the burden to establish that the person from whom contribution or indemnity is sought is also responsible for the injury or harm attributed the defendant and how much is owed to the defendant.
+Of course, the defendant would have the burden to establish that the person from whom contribution or indemnity is sought also is responsible for the original claimant's injury or harm that was attributed to the defendant and how much is owed to the defendant.